jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

 - You want consistent policies applied uniformly across your application
 - Your team has capacity to learn functional programming concepts and advanced abstractions

+### Consider Workflow when:

+- You want Result types with familiar async/await syntax
+- You want the compiler to verify that you've handled all error cases
+- You're tired of forgetting to catch exceptions and discovering them in production
+- You need automatic error type inference from declared functions
+- You're building workflows that benefit from step caching or resume state
+- You want type-safe error handling without the learning curve of Effect
+- Your team knows async/await but wants better error handling than try/catch

 ## The Decision Tree

 ```mermaid